rayray-06/Software-dev-2-assignment-Mario-Game-/README.md

 - The player should avoid enemies
 - The player should be able to restart after losing

-**User Stories**

-- As a player, I want to jump so that I can reach platforms
-- As a player, I want to collect coins so that I can increase my score
-- As a player, I want to avoid enemies so that I don’t lose the game

 ---

 ## 7. System Requirements